diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 3-starwars_title.js `
  Self-paced manual review  Panel footer - Controls
 ### 4. Star wars Wedge Antilles
-mandatory         Progress vs Score  Task Body Write a script that prints the number of movies where the character “Wedge Antilles” is present.
+Task Body Write a script that prints the number of movies where the character “Wedge Antilles” is present.
 * The first argument is the API URL of the [Star wars API](https://intranet.hbtn.io/rltoken/2sAQZ5ZAsYKRYccrnNAK2Q) :  ` https://swapi-api.hbtn.io/api/films/ `
 * Wedge Antilles is character ID  ` 18 `  - your script must use this ID for filtering the result of the API